Anglicare's Chaplaincy Training is conducted under the auspices of the Anglicare Centre for Pastoral Development.

 Next course begins July 18, 2017 (and meeting every Tuesday until 14th Nov)

 9 -1:15 each Tuesday 4 x 50 min sessions

-Each day includes a theological exploration seminar looking at models and frameworks, and theological approaches to our pastoral ministry.
+Each day includes three hours of group presentation time and a one hour theological exploration seminar looking at models, frameworks and theological approaches to our pastoral ministry.

 Each trainee will have 5 individual supervision sessions with an assigned supervisor in order to develop learning goals.